PBandJAMD/relaxr_landing_css/readme.md

 ## Setup

 Files have been provided for you!
-Work in your `index.html` and `style.css`.
+Work in your `index.html` and create a `style.css` that lives next to `reset.css`.

 Image resources are available to you.